-The preschool is staffed by two qualified staff members.
-The teacher has a Bachelor of Early Education and the School Learning Support Officer (SLSO has a certificate 3 in Children's Services.
-In addition, another learning support teacher has been employed to support the specific needs of one of our children in the preschool on Thursday and Friday of each week.
+The preschool is staffed by three qualified staff members (1 teacher and 1 SLSO per day).
+One teacher has a Masters of Teaching and the other has a Bachelor of Education.
+The School Learning Support Officer (SLSO) has a certificate 3 in Children's Services.